itsananderson/kudu-api/README.md

 ### Misc Usage Notes

-All callbacks receive a response object as their final object.
+All callbacks receive a response object as their final argument.
 You can use it if you need to check a `response.statusCode` from the server, or (in the case of the `vfs` api) get `response.headers.etag`.

 Testing